 Your staff liaison needs to have the tools and training to succeed.
 Although is a natural human tendency, it’s unfair to expect everyone to be a natural leader or online community manager.

 Don’t just assign the job and expect good results, even if the staff liaison is a community go-getter.
 Just as you have a comprehensive onboarding process for new members, you need to have a comprehensive process in place to onboard a staff liaison.
 Teach them the techniques they’ll need -- like moderation and finding community MVPs and ambassadors -- and ensure they know how to use your specific community platform to its full potential.

 Email is your friend

-Part of ensuring your staff liaison can use the platform to it’s full potential is instilling in them the belief that, even with fancy software, email is still their friend.
+Part of ensuring your staff liaison can use the platform to full potential is instilling in them the belief that, even with fancy software, email is still their friend.